 Read the full Philips Fidelio X3 review

-The Marshall Major IV are hands down the best value Marshall headphones you can buy right now.
-Stylish, raunchy, and with a ridiculous battery life of 80 hours, you’ll probably wonder why you should spend more on your next set of cans.
+The Marshall Major IV are hands down the best value Marshall headphones you can buy right now in my opinion.
+Stylish, raunchy, and with a ridiculous battery life of 80 hours, you’ll probably wonder why you should spend more on your next set of headphones.

-Sonically, they’re wonderfully dynamic, seemingly tuned with guitars in mind.
-Doing the heavy lifting are a pair of 40mm dynamic drivers, able to handle the wild excesses of Dragonforce (opens in new tab) shredding, and drop deep when Black Sabbath (opens in new tab)’s church bells toll.
+Sonically, I found them wonderfully dynamic, seemingly tuned with guitars in mind.
+Doing the heavy lifting are a pair of 40mm dynamic drivers, able to handle the wild excesses of Dragonforce shredding, and drop deep when Black Sabbath’s church bells toll.

 Read the full Marshall Major IV review

-While they aren’t the most expensive cans in our best over-headphones guide, the Apple AirPod Max aren’t far off.
-Not everyone will want to pony up for these beauties, but they are firmly on our wishlist.
-There’s a lot going on under the hood here too, making them a stellar choice for folks with fat bank balances who want oodles of comfort and knock-out sound.
+While they aren’t the most expensive headphones in our best over-headphones guide, the Apple AirPod Max aren’t far off.
+Not everyone will want to pony up for these beauties, but are they worth it?
+Well, there's a lot going on under the hood here which makes them a stellar choice for those with an Apple Music subscription.

 The Apple AirPod Max offer a detailed, super-crisp, spacious audio quality that does justice to a range of genres, with drivers fitted to deliver high-fidelity audio.
 There’s impressive active noise cancellation tech here too, so you can block everyone else out as often as you need.

-In terms of comfort, your ears have never had it so good - you can thank Apple’s knit mesh canopy and acoustically engineered memory foam cushions for that.
+In terms of comfort, my ears have never had it so good - and I can thank Apple’s knit mesh canopy and acoustically engineered memory foam cushions for that.
 Yep, these over-ear headphones offer the same comfort material as a plush mattress.

-Do drool over the five different colours you can buy ’em in – Green, Sky Blue, Space Grey, Pink, and Silver – but don’t look at the quite frankly ridiculous case they come in (seriously, Apple, what were you thinking?).
+Do drool over the five different colours you can buy them in – Green, Sky Blue, Space Grey, Pink, and Silver – but don’t look at the quite less than impressive case they come in.

 Read the full Apple Airpods Max review